Here are some top tips for a thrifty festive season.

 All it costs is a stamp - Santa's elves will do the rest!
 Make sure that you include your child's full name and address in the letter so Santa can write back to your little believer.

-If that isn’t an option, you can get a Christmas dinner with all the trimmings (minus Brussel sprouts, bleurgh!) for less than £13.
+You can get a family Christmas dinner with all the trimmings for less than £14.
 All you have to do is shop around a little.
-This is what I found when looking around for the best deals:
+This is what we found when looking around for the best deals:

 Remember, these prices could change but the general idea is that if you don't limit yourself to just one store, you can have a great Christmas dinner without having to spend a fortune.